SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

 You can use the pre-configured searches and dashboards for visibility into your environment with visual displays of real-time performance analytics and overall usage.

-### Overview
+### Google Cloud Function - Performance Overview

-See an overview of Google Cloud Function processing; including daily executions; execution by status, execution outliers by function, and the top 10 functions by executions, average latency, and error status.
+This panel is based on cloud function metrics.
+See an overview of Google Cloud Function performance including - active functions, number of function execution, number of errors, function distribution by trigger type and number of errors, execution count by project/region, trigger type and error status.
+Dashboard also list the function by average time execution and memory consumption.

 <img src={useBaseUrl('img/integrations/google/google-cloud-functions-overview.png')} alt="Google Cloud Functions dashboards" />